ARIES-Embedded/meta-aries-msrz/README.md

 ### Programming U-Boot and Secondary Program Loader via Serial Interface

-Serial Interface (SCIF) can be used for initial programming of all supported targets (MSRZG2UL, MRZG2LS and MSRZFive).
+Serial Interface (SCIF) can be used for initial programming of all supported targets.
 SCIF supports maximum transmission rate of 115200 baud, so this method is only suitable for progreamming U-Boot and subsidiary loaders.
 Programming othre images such as Kernel image or rootfs image via SCIF will take too much time.
 Follow the below steps for initial programming of U-Boot and SPL/BL2 loaders into the SPI flash of the target:

 1. Set boot switches on the Fiveberry carrier board into the SCIF boot position: SW1.1 - open, SW1.2 - closed.
 Then reset the board.
 1. Follow instruction from the following document to porgram U-Boot and SPL/BL2 loader into the SPI Flash: https://www.renesas.com/eu/en/document/gde/smarc-evk-rzg2l-rzg2lc-rzg2ul-rzv2l-and-rzfive-start-guide-rev103?r=1569466
 1. The below images should be used along with the Serial Downloader instructions:
+   - MSRZFive: `spl-msrzfive.srec`, `fit-msrzfive.srec`
    - MSRZFive: `spl-msrzfive.srec`, `fit-msrzfive.srec`
    - MSRZG2UL: `bl2_bp-msrzg2ul.srec`, `fip-msrzg2ul.srec`
    - MRZG2LS: `bl2_bp-mrzg2ls.srec`, `fip-mrzg2ls.srec`